cdktf/cdktf-provider-cloudflare/docs/customHostname.csharp.md

 - *Type:* string

-The custom origin server used for certificates.
+a valid hostname that’s been added to your DNS zone as an A, AAAA, or CNAME record.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/custom_hostname#custom_origin_server CustomHostname#custom_origin_server}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/custom_hostname#custom_origin_server CustomHostname#custom_origin_server}

 ---